 - Retails for under $400

-The EC-256 looks like a Les Paul Black Beauty, and has very similar specs: a mahogany body and set neck, 24.75-inch scale, a Tune-o-Matic bridge, and a pair of humbuckers, in this case the ESP Designed LH-150.
+The EC-256 is reminiscent of a Les Paul Black Beauty, and has very similar specs: a mahogany body and set neck, 24.75-inch scale, a Tune-o-Matic bridge, and a pair of humbuckers, in this case the ESP Designed LH-150.
 The pickups here are a tad muddy when played clean, even when split, but they’re easily swapped out, anyway.

 While it may resemble a Les Paul, the EC-256 isn’t quite as traditional.
 Many features on the guitar are better suited for today’s players: a thin U-shaped neck that’s faster to play on, a flatter fretboard radius of about 14 inches, 22 extra jumbo frets, and coil-split humbuckers.
 A deeper cutaway also makes reaching those higher frets easier.